saifulislam05/grid-magazine/README.md

 - Adjust styles for different screen widths to ensure responsiveness.
 - Modify font sizes, layout, and other styles for better user experience on smaller screens.

-These CSS properties and values contribute to the layout and styling of the Magazine project webpage.